 Mizuho Securities Maintains Their Hold Rating on Incyte (INCY)

-Mizuho Securities analyst Mara Goldstein maintained a Hold rating on Incyte (INCY) today and set a price target of $79.00.
-The company’s shares closed last Monday at $75.83, close to its 52-week low of $71.84.
+In a report released today, Mara Goldstein from Mizuho Securities maintained a Hold rating on Incyte (INCY), with a price target of $79.00.
+The company’s shares closed last Monday at $81.99.

-According to TipRanks.com, Goldstein is a 2-star analyst with an average return of 0.3% and a 37.4% success rate.
+According to TipRanks.com, Goldstein is a 3-star analyst with an average return of 0.8% and a 36.1% success rate.
 Goldstein covers the Healthcare sector, focusing on stocks such as Corvus Pharmaceuticals, CytomX Therapeutics, and Fate Therapeutics.

-Currently, the analyst consensus on Incyte is a Moderate Buy with an average price target of $91.36, implying a 19.6% upside from current levels.
+Incyte has an analyst consensus of Moderate Buy, with a price target consensus of $91.73, implying a 15.1% upside from current levels.
 In a report issued on February 4, Merrill Lynch also resumed coverage with a Hold rating on the stock with a $82.00 price target.

 See today’s analyst top recommended stocks >>